SurrealNumber/CoreTitleInheritance/readme.txt

 - xCheck definition of inconsistent titles
 - xAdd in penalty modifier.
 - xChange effect of coring a title (auto core parents)
-- Change recalculation of cores and the like
+- xChange recalculation of cores and the like
-- On de-core consider how to deal with it
+- xOn de-core consider how to deal with it
     - Add dialogue for how far up should be decored.
 Only show if applicable.
     - Add option or game rule to disable dialogue.
 - Change display on character window